SharePoint/sp-dev-docs/docs/spfx/extensions/guidance/migrate-from-usercustomactions-to-spfx-extensions.md

 </Elements>
 ```

-As you can see, the feature elements file defines a couple of elements of type _CustomAction_ to include in the pages of the target site both jQuery, loaded through the public CDN, and a custom JavaScript file that renders the custom footer.
+As you can see, the feature elements file defines a few elements of type _CustomAction_ to include in the pages of the target site, both jQuery, loaded through the public CDN, and a custom JavaScript file that renders the custom footer.

 Moreover and for the sake of completeness, here you can see the JavaScript code that renders a custom footer, whose menu items are pre-defined in code for the sake of simplicity.